konstellation-io/website/content/en/docs/KRE/getting_started/install_local.md

 ```

 This will install everything you need into the namespace specified in your development `.krectl.conf` file.
-The `Hard` flag will force to start from 0 all installation processes.
+The `Hard` flag will force starting from 0 all installation processes.

 ### Login to local environment